 The Hamlyn Lectures 2015

-The Hamlyn Lectures 2015 will be delivered by Professor Michael Freeman under the title A “Magna Carta” for Children? – Rethinking Children’s Rights.
+The Hamlyn Lectures 2015 were delivered by Professor Michael Freeman under the title A “Magna Carta” for Children? – Rethinking Children’s Rights.

 Michael Freeman is Emeritus Professor of English Law at University College London; a Fellow of the British Academy; of Gray’s Inn, Barrister; Fellow of University College London; and Editor of the International Journal of Children’s Rights.